Rotaerk/haskellTutorial/Chapter1.md

 If a module is defined in the above way, then *all* of its declarations will be usable from any other module that imports it.
 In other words, all of its declarations are **exported**.
 However, we can refine this by giving it an explicit **export list**.
-Here is an example of a module exporting only some of its declarations:
+Here is an example of a module exporting a portion of its declarations:

 ```hs
 module Foo(x, y) where